-- (e) The commission shall have the following duties and powers, in addition to its existing authorities established in title 39 of the general laws: - (1) To maintain reasonable and adequate service-quality standards, after decoupling, that are in effect at the time of the proposal and were established pursuant to § 39-3-7. - (2) The commission may exclude the low-income rate class from the revenue decoupling reconciliation-rate mechanism for either electric or gas distribution.
+- (e) Every electric- or gas-distribution company, as defined in subsection (a) of this section, shall submit a general rate schedule change filing (i.e. full rate filing) no later than January 1, 2018, and at least every three (3) years thereafter. - (e)(f) The commission shall have the following duties and powers, in addition to its existing authorities established in title 39 of the general laws: - (1) To maintain reasonable and adequate service-quality standards, after decoupling, that are in effect at the time of the proposal and were established pursuant to § 39-3-7. - (2) The commission may exclude the low-income rate class from the revenue decoupling reconciliation-rate mechanism for either electric or gas distribution.
 The commission also may exclude customers in the large commercial and industrial rate class from the gas-distribution mechanism. - (3) The commission may adopt performance incentives for the electric-distribution company that provides a shared-savings mechanism whereby the company would receive a percentage of savings realized as a result of achieving the purposes of this section while the remaining savings are credited to customers. - (4) The commission shall review and approve, with any necessary amendments, performance-based, energy-savings targets developed and submitted by the Rhode Island energy efficiency and resources management council.
-Said performance-based targets shall also be used as a consideration in any shared-savings mechanism established by the commission pursuant to subdivision (3) herein. - (5) The commission shall review and approve, with the cooperation of other states wherever possible, the efficiency of the electric distribution company's use of real estate and other capital assets and expenditures on legal fees, advertising and marketing, ordering any corrections as necessary and appropriate. - (f) The Rhode Island energy efficiency and resources management council shall propose performance-based, energy-savings targets to the commission no later than September 1, 2010.
-The targets shall include, but not be limited to, specific energy kilowatt-hour savings overall and
+Said performance-based targets shall also be used as a consideration in any shared-savings mechanism established by the commission pursuant to subdivision (3) herein. - (5) The general assembly recognizes that the revenue decoupling mechanism substantially reduces the risk to the company and its investors.
+The commission may consider the availability of revenue decoupling during any rate filing by reducing the appropriate profit level to offset the full impact of the company's reduced risk attributable to decoupling.

-1 peak-demand savings for both summer- and winter-peak periods expressed in total megawatts as 2 well as appropriate targets recommended in the opportunities report filed with the commission 3 pursuant to § 39-1-27.7(c)(3).
-The council shall revise, as necessary, these targets on an annual 4 basis prior to the reconciliation process established pursuant to subsection (c) and submit its 5 revisions to the commission for approval.
-6 (g) Reporting.
-Every electric-distribution company, as defined in subsection (a) shall 7 report to the governor, general assembly, division of public utilities, and public utilities 8 commission on or before September 1, 2012.
-Said report shall include, but not be limited to, the 9 following elements: 10 (1) A comparison of revenues from traditional rate regulation and how the revenues have 1 differed as part of an approved decoupling structure; 12 (2) A summary of how the company is achieving the performance-based targets that may 13 have been adopted pursuant to subdivision (e)(4); 4 (3) A summary of any shared savings the company may have received pursuant to the 15 performance incentives authorized in subdivision (e)(3); 16 (4) A summary of how the company is achieving the service-quality standards required in 17 subdivision (e)(1); 18 (5) An overview of how decoupling is impacting revenue stabilization goals that have 19 resulted from decoupling; and 20 (6) A summary of any customer education programs provided.
-21 SECTION 2.
+1 (f)(g) The Rhode Island energy efficiency and resources management council shall 2 propose performance-based, energy-savings targets to the commission no later than September 1, 3 2010.
+The targets shall include, but not be limited to, specific energy kilowatt-hour savings 4 overall and peak-demand savings for both summer- and winter-peak periods expressed in total 5 megawatts as well as appropriate targets recommended in the opportunities report filed with the 6 commission pursuant to § 39-1-27.7(c)(3).
+The council shall revise, as necessary, these targets on 7 an annual basis prior to the reconciliation process established pursuant to subsection (c) and 8 submit its revisions to the commission for approval.
+9 (g)(h) Reporting.
+Every electric-distribution company, as defined in subsection (a) shall 10 report to the governor, general assembly, division of public utilities, and public utilities 11 commission annually on or before September 1, 2012.
+Said report shall include, but not be limited 12 to, the following elements: 13 (1) A comparison of revenues from traditional rate regulation and how the revenues have 14 differed as part of an approved decoupling structure; 15 (2) A summary of how the company is achieving the performance-based targets that may 16 have been adopted pursuant to subdivision (e)(f)(4); 17 (3) A summary of any shared savings the company may have received pursuant to the 18 performance incentives authorized in subdivision (e)(f)(3); 19 (4) A summary of how the company is achieving the service-quality standards required in 20 subdivision $\frac{(e)(f)}{(1)}$ ; 21 (5) An overview of how decoupling is impacting revenue stabilization goals that have 22 resulted from decoupling; and 23 (6) A summary of any customer education programs provided.
+24 SECTION 2.
 This act shall take effect upon passage.